 Before joining the think tank in 2007, Stimson served as deputy assistant secretary of defense for detainee affairs.
 He advised then-Secretary of Defense Donald Rumsfeld and coordinated the Pentagon’s global detention policy and operations, including at Guantanamo Bay and in Iraq and Afghanistan.
 He was chairman of detainee-related panels such as the Defense Senior Leadership Oversight Committee.
 He represented the United States before the U.N. in Geneva, Switzerland, and briefed and testified before both houses of Congress.

-Stimson’s hundreds of media interviews and appearances include Fox News Channel, MSNBC, CNN, BBC and NPR.
+Stimson’s thousands of media interviews and appearances include Fox News Channel, MSNBC, CNN, BBC and NPR.
 He has been quoted by most major newspapers, including The Washington Post, Wall Street Journal, New York Times, Los Angeles Times, and London Times.

 A businessman and educator by training, Stimson is vice chairman of his family’s real estate company in Seattle.
 Before joining the Defense Department in 2001, he was a vice president at a global financial services and insurance brokerage.

 Stimson holds a law degree from the George Mason University School of Law.
 He is a graduate of Kenyon College and studied at Harvard and Exeter universities.
 An avid runner and triathlete, he serves on the board of the U.S. Soccer Foundation.
-He and his wife reside in Maryland with their four children and a black Labrador Retriever.